MicrosoftDocs/security/security-docs/zero-trust/adopt/zero-trust-adoption-overview.md

 Additionally, several portals and reports can assist you in creating an overview of risk within your business, including:

-- Reports within Microsoft Defender XDR provide information regarding security trends and track the protection status of your identities, data, devices, applications and infrastructure.
+- Reports within Microsoft Defender XDR provide information regarding security trends and track the protection status of your identities, data, devices, applications, and infrastructure.
 - The Cloud Security Explorer allows you to proactively hunt for security risks.

 For example, within Microsoft Defender XDR, the device inventory provides a clear view into newly discovered devices in your network that aren't yet protected.
 At the top of each **Device inventory** tab, you can see the total number of devices that aren't onboarded.
 Here's an example.